-Cheshire Live has now reported that BRE have been called in to investigate the fire, which still has ‘no official cause’, with the Ministry of Housing, Communities and Local Government confirming to Crewe and Nantwich MP Dr Kieran Mullan that BRE would look at ‘the circumstances that allowed the fire to spread’.
+Cheshire Live has now reported that BRE have been called in to investigate the fire, which still has ‘no official cause’, with the Ministry of Housing, Communities and Local Government confirming to parliamentary candidate Dr Kieran Mullan that BRE would look at ‘the circumstances that allowed the fire to spread’.

 Housing Secretary Robert Jenrick stated: ‘This government is absolutely committed to making our buildings and homes as safe as they can be and it is right we investigate what happened at Beechmere.
 I want to thank the local community for the support they have shown the residents and Kieran has made plain the strength of local feeling when writing to the housing ministers in my department.’

 Dr Mullan added: ‘I know the overwhelming strength of feeling from people locally was that we need to find out exactly what happened and why to prevent anything similar happening again.
 The government has taken steps to improve fire safety in buildings following the Grenfell tragedy but what happened at Beechmere is different and it is absolutely right it is properly investigated.
 I will follow this investigation closely and fight to make sure any findings are acted on.’